wp-plugins/alobaidi-captcha/readme.txt

 ### The Features

-1. Just activate this plugin to add captcha, easy to use.
+1. Just activate this plugin to add captcha, easy to use [See Installation](https://wordpress.org/plugins/alobaidi-captcha/installation/).
-2. No spam comments with Alobaidi Captcha!.
+2. No spam comments with Alobaidi Captcha!
+[See Screenshots](https://wordpress.org/plugins/alobaidi-captcha/screenshots/).
 3. All WordPress forms support, login form, comment form, register form, reset password form.
 4. Options to disable any captcha for any form.
 5. Option to disable comment captcha if user is logged.